 What is PM’s part in discovery phase?

-PM’s area of responsibility would cover such tasks as:
+PM’s area of responsibility at the Discovery phase would cover such tasks as:

 - Planning and organizing client meetings;